MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-analyze-data-notebook.md

 ---
-title: "Data warehouse tutorial: Use a notebook to analyze data in a Warehouse in Microsoft Fabric"
+title: "Data warehouse tutorial: Analyze data in a notebook"
-description: "In this tutorial, you will use two techniques to analyze data in a warehouse with a notebook."
+description: "In this tutorial, learn how to analyze data with notebooks in a Fabric warehouse."
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ms.reviewer: prlangad